awsdocs/amazon-ec2-user-guide-windows/doc_source/general-purpose-instances.md

 Bare metal instances, such as `m5zn.metal`, provide your applications with direct access to physical resources of the host server, such as processors and memory\.

+**M6i instances**

+These instances are well suited for general\-purpose workloads such as the following:
++ Application servers and web servers
++ Microservices
++ High performance computing
++ App development
++ Small and midsize databases
++ Caching fleets

 **T2, T3, and T3a instances**

 These instances provide a baseline level of CPU performance with the ability to burst to a higher level when required by your workload\.
 An Unlimited instance can sustain high CPU performance for any period of time whenever required\.
 For more information, see [Burstable performance instances](burstable-performance-instances.md)\.
 They are well\-suited for the following: